Robert Amos (contractor): Death and family

 Amos was living at 'Braeside', Victoria Street, Darlinghurst, when he died on 7 December 1905, aged 73, already a widower.
 He was buried in a private family cemetery on his property, at Cairn Hill, Bundanoon, with his wife.
 Nearby is the grave of his brother Alexander and his sister Janet.
 Amos Lane, Bundanoon, which runs to Cairn Hill, is named after him.

 He was survived by two sons, Alexander and Robert, and at least two daughters.
 Two of his daughters married brothers named Anderson, and one, Jean Cairns Amos (1868—1928) became Lady Anderson when her husband, Robert Anderson (1865—1940), was knighted.
-She was a early female graduate of University of Sydney, (BA, 1890), an advocate for women's and children's welfare and women's education, and she held high office in the National Council of Women.
+She was an early female graduate of University of Sydney, (BA, 1890), an advocate for women's and children's welfare and women's education, and she held high office in the National Council of Women.
 Amos was also survived by his brother and former business partner, Alexander Amos (d.1915).